Being location independent is a way of working, a way of living and – more than anything – it’s a mindset, a way of being…

 Given the high level of our outgoings (expensive mortgage on a swanky loft apartment, household bills etc.), it would only take a downturn in our business for a month or two before it could get very sticky financially.

-Having already travelled a lot in her life, she knew that there were plenty of places in the world where you can live on a lot less than we were earning and have the same, if not a better standard of living.
+Having already travelled a lot in my life, I knew that there were plenty of places in the world where you can live on a lot less than we were earning and have the same, if not a better standard of living.
 So we asked ourselves:

 What if we left the UK for one of these places and continued to run our existing businesses?